 Tip 3: Speak directly to your readers.

-Speaking directly to your readers is one of the most straightforward ways to create a relationship.
+Speaking directly to your audience is an effective strategy to create a connection.
 Use we, I, and you to simulate a face-to-face conversation.
 Compare these examples:

 Example 1: Insurance companies want to make money.
 In this quest to do so, they might take advantage of injured parties.
 XYZ Law Firm handles all communication with insurance companies to help protect their clients’ right to compensation.